Top 35 best value

 The Simons Center for Geometry and Physics was started in 2007 by a gift from the James and Marilyn Simons Foundation.
 The Center's mission is to develop the interaction of geometry in the broadest sense with theoretical physics.
 The Stony Brook tradition is exemplified by the joint ITP-Math seminars initiated by Jim Simons and Frank Yang in the 1970s; these stimulated interest worldwide in the mathematics of gauge theories.
 Learn more

-Stony Brook Medicine, our health science and medical enterprise, includes the schools of Medicine, Dental Medicine, Nursing, Health Technology and Management and Social Welfare as well as the Hospital, our major centers and institutes, programs, clinics and community-based healthcare settings, and the Long Island State Veterans Home.
+Stony Brook Medicine, our health science and medical enterprise, includes the schools of Medicine, Dental Medicine, Nursing, Health Technology and Management, Pharmacy and Pharmaceutical Sciences, and Social Welfare, as well as the Hospital, our major centers and institutes, programs, clinics and community-based healthcare settings, and the Long Island State Veterans Home.

 Stony Brook Medicine serves as Suffolk County’s only Level 1 Trauma Center and provides the county's only Stem Cell Transplantation and Hematologic Malignancy Program, Burn Unit, Kidney Transplantation Program, Level IV Regional Perinatal Center, comprehensive psychiatric emergency program, multidisciplinary autism center, and regional resource center for emergency management.